Visitation Academy of Frederick: Father Daughter Dance

 This event started after the departure of the Visitation Academy Sisters in 2005.
-The event plays an important role in reinforcing the bond between fathers and daughters.
+The event played an important role in reinforcing the bond between fathers and daughters.

 Eighth Grade School Ring Blessing

-This ceremony is a rite of passage for 8th graders who are leaving the Visitation Academy and heading to high school.
+This ceremony was a rite of passage for 8th graders who are leaving the Visitation Academy and heading to high school.
 The rings are blessed and may be worn as a physical reminder of their careers at the Visitation Academy.

 Bell and History Days

-This event marks the start of the museum and historical site season in Frederick County, Maryland.
-Bells are rung simultaneously throughout the city marking the occasion.
+This event marked the start of the museum and historical site season in Frederick County, Maryland.
+Bells were rung simultaneously throughout the city marking the occasion.
 The Visitation Academy is included in the bell ringing and also hosts educational events with tours and children's hands-on activities.

 May Day

 Believed to have been started in the 1920s, the May Procession (aka, May Crowning) is a celebration of the Blessed Virgin Mary.
 The girls dressed in all-white dresses perform an hour of songs and prayers.
-The climax of the celebration is the moment when the May Queen (the student with the longest attendance at the school) places a crown of flowers on the head of a statue of Mary.
+The climax of the celebration was the moment when the May Queen (the student with the longest attendance at the school) places a crown of flowers on the head of a statue of Mary.

 Mother Daughter Tea

 This event started after the departure of the Visitation Academy Sisters in 2005.
-The event plays an important role in reinforcing the bonds between Mothers (and Grandmothers) and Daughters.
+The event played an important role in reinforcing the bonds between Mothers (and Grandmothers) and Daughters.

 Eighth Grade Graduation Mass and Luncheon

-This event includes mass, awards presentation, diplomas presentation and a luncheon with parents and school faculty.
+This event included mass, awards presentation, diplomas presentation and a luncheon with parents and school faculty.